 A Study on the Origin of Christianity

-After examination of everything the Epistles and the Gospels say about Jesus, along with the religious and philosophical context of the time, this study gives its conclusion in a form of probability assigned to each possible theory on Jesus.
+After examination of everything the Epistles and the Gospels say about Jesus, along with the religious, philosophical and literary context of the time, this study gives its conclusion in a form of probability assigned to each possible theory on Jesus.

-• 90% chance Christianity began with a mythical Christ.
+• 90% - Christianity began with a mythical Christ.

-• 9% he was only a man who his followers claimed had resurrected.
+• 9% - only a man who his followers claimed had resurrected.

-Then, after taking into account the scientific & philosophical arguments shown in Appendix: Non Historical Arguments, this study decreased the probability of Christianity to zero.
+Then, after taking into account the scientific & philosophical arguments exposed in Appendix: Non Historical Arguments, this study decreased the probability of Supernatural to Negligible and Christianity to a plain Zero.

 Who Was Jesus?